Best Frenchie Food: Sensitive Stomach Picks

 French Bulldogs are notorious for digestive issues.
 This isn’t just anecdotal, there are anatomical reasons behind their sensitive stomachs:

 Swallowed Air (Aerophagia) Brachycephalic dogs tend to swallow more air when eating due to their facial structure.
-This can lead to gas, bloating, and discomfort.
+This can lead to gas and bloating along with discomfort.
 The legendary “Frenchie farts” are real, and they’re partly anatomical.

 Food Intolerances Many French Bulldogs develop sensitivities to common proteins or grains.
-Chicken, beef, and wheat are frequent culprits, though individual dogs vary widely.
+Chicken along with beef and wheat are frequent culprits, though individual dogs vary widely.

 Slower Metabolism Frenchies aren’t particularly active dogs.
 Their caloric needs are lower than similarly-sized breeds, making portion control critical.